 From the saddle, turn right and head west up gentle slopes and aim for the obvious weakness in the southeast face of the peak.
 The final 50 feet will involve some fun Class 3 scrambling.
 The summit is a small perch with beautiful views of three volcanoes and most of the Tatoosh Peaks.

 Descend via the standard route down the SE face.
 The scramble down is fairly straightforward but there is a large tree you can make a short rappel from.
 Continue down to the Lane/Denman saddle and return back to Tatoosh Creek and make the final 400 foot ascent back to the road.

 When To Climb

+Camping/Red TapeA $15 fee or park pass is required to enter Mount Rainier National Park.
+Once inside the park, there is no fee to climb.
+Backcountry camping is allowed, but regulated.
+Permits are issued from the Longmire Ranger Station.
 Camping in Mt.
 Rainier National Park is regulated by the National Park Service.
 There are many campgrounds within park boundaries - some pay, some free.
 There are also limited backcountry camping permits available.